It’s budget week on Capitol Hill--the start of an annual ritual, but one that this year bucks a nearly century-old tradition.

 Long delays aren’t totally unheard of, either.
 Reagan blamed a deficit-reduction deal that had been negotiated late in 1987 for a 45-day delay in his budget in 1988.
 Although the White House hasn’t said when it will release the budget for the next fiscal year, some reports said the administration is looking at delivering it on April 8.
 If that's the case, it will have been more than 60 days past the deadline.

-This article appears in the March 12, 2013, edition of National Journal Daily.
+This article appears in the March 12, 2013 edition of NJ Daily.